 The dumplings can be served as an appetizer, side, or main dish.
 Or, add a bit of smoked salmon and caviar for a luxurious hors d’oeuvre.

 Why do Popkoff’s pelmeni taste so good?

-The meats are antibiotic-free and hormone-free, the fruits and vegetables are locally grown and non GMO.
-There are no artificial colors, flavors or preservativess.
+The meats are antibiotic-free and hormone-free, and the fruits and vegetables are locally grown and non-GMO.
+There are no artificial colors, flavors, or preservatives.

 We tried four varieties of pelmeni, all so good that we can’t wait to try the vareniki.
-Traditionally, pelmeni are filled with meat and vareniki, a Ukranian variation, were filled with cheese or vegetables; vareniki are larger, like ravioli.
+Traditionally, pelmeni are filled with meat, and vareniki, a Ukrainian variation, were filled with cheese or vegetables; vareniki are larger, like ravioli.
 Popkoff’s choices: